 Maybe the most serious one of all.
 You actually gave a cracking rendition of combine harvester.
 Which was quickly followed by “How much does a new combine harvester cost anyway?”.
 A flurry of searches start.
 You know a friend of a friend who has a farm.
 Think how much better summer nights would be if you could enjoy a cider on the farm?

 But the dream might be slightly deflated when you see the few hundred thousand price tag for a new combine harvester.
 Even a used one will set you back a few thousand.
 And do you really want to do all the work that comes with the farm?
 Or do you just want to enjoy the outdoors?
 Maybe save any drunken purchases to a combine harvester toy.
 You’ll only be £20 lighter and it won’t be as much of a shock when the postman delivers it.

 The Wurzels first topped the charts in the 1970s and have not stopped playing since.
 With many shows across the UK in 2019, The Wurzels are returning to Bath Racecourse once more as part of their super cider Saturday.
 Always during a huge crowd, it is also one of the friendliest and happiest shows at Bath.
-There are still tickets left to come be part of the fun.

 Written by Lauren Keeling - Arena Racing Company